Musings from a Co-CEO ///

 And then we learned better.

-Take the time, either before the meeting (best) or immediately after (still effective), to highlight examples of how solid listening skills can translate into even better profits.
+Assuming we’re in agreement, the next question is: How do we teach our team how to become better, active listeners?
+Start by simply pointing it out.
+Make the time, either before a meeting (most effective) or immediately after (also effective), to highlight examples of how solid listening skills can translate into even better profits.
 Use your own mistakes…err, experiences…to help your team visualize the benefit of silence.

-At the end of the day, client relationships are the same as any other.
-We all want to be heard.
-This is about tossing aside egos and trusting everyone in the room.
-Because when we effectively marry what our clients know, with what we know, the result is some seriously solid work.
+At remind your mentees that, at the end of the day, client relationships are the same as any other: Everyone just wants to be heard.
+So toss aside your ego and feel free to trust everyone in the room.
+Because when we effectively marry what our clients dish out with what we bring to the table, the result is some seriously solid work.

 And all we have to do to get there is shut up and listen.